Donna Cascio Maroon - Mississippi's Best Community Newspaper

 June 26, 1948 – Feb.
 26, 2021

-A reception honoring the life of Donna Cascio Maroon will be Tuesday, March 2, 2021 at Young’s Funeral Home in Vidalia, LA at 11:30 with a service at 1 p.m.
-For the benefit of the family and all friends we ask that all who attend wear a mask and practice social distance.
+A reception honoring the life of Donna Cascio Maroon was Tuesday, March 2, 2021 at Young’s Funeral Home in Vidalia, LA at 11:30 with a service at 1 p.m.

 Donna was born June 26, 1948 in Monroe, LA and passed away Friday, February 26, 2021 at her home.
 Her residence was in Rifle Point, LA and she was a member of Lake St. John Baptist Church.
 Donna was involved in many community service organizations.
 She gave tirelessly of her time and talents and loved helping others.
 She was awarded Concordia Chamber Volunteer of the year 2013; she was an active member and a former president of Ferriday Rotary Club, Concordia Animal Welfare Shelter (CAWS), Experimental Aircraft Association-Chapter 912, Donna along with her husband started armadillo services in 1981, and she was very active in the yearly Lake St. John Fourth of July Flotilla.